claudiosegala/regalia/README.md

 # regalia
-yes, it is a game.
+yes, it is a game. just wait...